douglasgreen/news/2025/03/31/en.md

 ## Health & Disease

+### The Importance of Deep Sleep in Reducing Alzheimer's Risk

+A recent study has highlighted the critical role of deep sleep in maintaining brain health and reducing the risk of Alzheimer's disease.
+Researchers found that insufficient time spent in deep sleep stages, such as slow-wave and REM sleep, can lead to the shrinkage of brain regions associated with cognitive functions.
+These changes may accelerate the onset of Alzheimer's disease.
+The study emphasizes that deep sleep helps the brain clear out toxins and consolidate memories, which are essential processes for cognitive health.
+Experts suggest that maintaining good sleep hygiene, such as having a regular sleep schedule and creating a restful sleep environment, can enhance deep sleep quality and potentially mitigate the risk of Alzheimer's.
+This research underscores the importance of prioritizing sleep as a modifiable lifestyle factor that can contribute to long-term brain health.

 ### Aid Cuts Hinder U.S. Response to Myanmar Earthquake

 In the wake of a devastating 7.7-magnitude earthquake in Myanmar, the international community has rallied to provide aid, with countries like China and Russia sending emergency response teams.
 However, the United States, once a leader in foreign aid, has been notably slow to act due to significant cuts to the U.S. Agency for International Development (USAID) under President Trump's administration.
 These cuts have left the U.S. aid system in disarray, lacking the resources and personnel needed for a swift response.
 While President Trump has stated that the U.S. will help, the reality on the ground is that the reduced capacity of USAID is hampering efforts to deliver timely assistance to the affected areas.
 This delay contrasts sharply with the rapid response from other nations and highlights the challenges faced by the U.S. in maintaining its role as a global leader in humanitarian aid.